We open at the Chronicle, where a Brinks truck full of financial capital is quickly speeding away.

 Bye, Calvin!
 Nice knowing you.

-They are at the “Bowl 48 Hours Panorama Cocktails” Bowling Alley to practice for the big game.
+They are at the “Bowl 48 Lanes Panorama Cocktails” Bowling Alley to practice for the big game.
 Just like any real business, even though the league championship game is tonight, they haven’t changed their sign in weeks.

 Lydia knocks down 8 pins and there’s a weird moment with the sound where you hear the first part of her line, and then it gets quieter while Balki talks.
 Plus you can tell that a few words into Lydia’s line, it switches to ADR for some goddam reason.
 I assume there was a joke there, and certainly there was room for two more seconds.
 Harriette’s making a face at Lydia, so I assume it was a gag line.
 I assume that Bronson came in and said his line too soon.